phpsu/phpsu/docs/CommandLine/Sync.md

 // ...
 ```

-The `--all` option lets you ignore the excludes of your Configuration.
+The `--all` option lets you ignore the excludes of your configuration.
-It will sync all Files and all Database Tables.
+It is going to sync all Files and all Database Tables.

 ### The Option --no-file